Glass Churches in Arkansas: 3 Stunning Chapels to Visit

 When Garvan Gardens is open in the evenings for special events such as their Christmas Light extravaganza the chapel will often also keep extended hours.

-Can You Visit the Glass Chapels in Arkansas?
+Can You Visit the Glass Churches in Arkansas?

 Yes!
 As you have seen above all three of the chapels are available for visits and all three are free to the public.

-However, they do all keep different hours and all can be closed for private events so I suggest checking before you go.
+However, they do all keep different hours and all can be closed for private events so call before you go, especially on the weekends.

-E. Fay Jones grew up in Arkansas and took classes at the University of Arkansas in civil engineering.
-His education was interrupted by WWII at which point he joined the navy and served as a naval aviator pilot.
+E. Fay Jones grew up in Arkansas and initially studied civil engineering at the University of Arkansas.
+His education was interrupted by World War II, when he joined the Navy and served as a naval aviator.

-After his tour of duty he returned to his home state of Arkansas and worked at an architectural firm in Little Rock.
+After completing his military service, he returned to Arkansas and worked for an architectural firm in Little Rock.

-During his time acquiring his master’s degree Jones met Frank Lloyd Wright who became both a mentor and a friend.
+While earning his master’s degree, Jones met Frank Lloyd Wright, who became both a mentor and a friend.

-He preferred the quiet and peace of his Ozark Mountains to the city.
-Perhaps this is why his buildings blend so seamlessly and simply into their surroundings.
+He preferred the quiet beauty of the Ozark Mountains to the city, which may help explain why his buildings blend so seamlessly into their surroundings.

 Are There Weddings at the Glass Chapels?